chen0040/cs-moea/README.md

 # Usage

 Please refer to the sample codes in the cs-moea-samples project for how to use the library to solve various optimization problems.

+The cs-moea-samples-gui-winforms project shows the demo of the multi-objective optimization using these algorithm with a GUI that shows the pareto front of the MOEA results.

 The section below provides some details on how to do this using various MOEAs.

 ## NSGA-II to solve NDND